Gulf house: Other uses

+Traditionally, gulf house constructions were also used for other buildings, e.g. brickworks and warehouses.

-The restructuring of agriculture and the closure of farms have provided opportunities for Gulf farmhouses to be used for other rural purposes.
-For example, in Loquard (municipality of Krummhörn, Aurich district) a former Gulf farmhouse has been converted into a primary school.
-In Hollen (municipality of Uplengen, Leer district) the local Sparkasse bank has moved into a former Gulf farmhouse.
-The conservation society, NABU, runs an educational establishment for 'near-natural' farming in a Gulf house in Wiegboldsbur (municipality of Südbrookmerland, Aurich).
+The restructuring of agriculture and the closure of farms have provided opportunities for gulf farmhouses to be used for other rural purposes.
+For example, in Loquard (municipality of Krummhörn, Aurich district) a former gulf farmhouse has been converted into a primary school.
+In Hollen (municipality of Uplengen, Leer district) the local Sparkasse bank has moved into a former gulf farmhouse.
+The conservation society, NABU, runs an educational establishment for 'near-natural' farming in a gulf house in Wiegboldsbur (municipality of Südbrookmerland, Aurich).